Summary of our market study

 Coffee is a beverage with stimulating and invigorating properties obtained from the infusion of roasted and ground beans.
 Usually served hot, it can be prepared and presented in different ways.
 Coffees are sometimes blended to create unique flavors.
 This technique is called "blending."

-There are about 124 varieties of coffee in the world, which can be divided into two main categories:
+There are about 124 varieties of coffee in the wild, which can be divided into two main categories:

-• Arabica coffee: sweet, not very dense and with great aromatic finesse.
+• Arabica coffee: sweet, not very full-bodied and with great aromatic finesse.
 It accounts for 75 percent of world coffee production and its beans contain about 1.5 percent caffeine.

-• Robusta coffee: more dense, bitter and powerful than Arabica, but less aromatic.
+• Robusta coffee: more full-bodied, bitter and powerful than Arabica, but less aromatic.
 It accounts for 20 percent of world production and its beans have a caffeine content of about 2.7 percent.

 The market can be segmented by product type (whole beans, ground coffee, instant coffee, pods and capsules) and by distribution chain (hotel, restaurant and cafeteria sector; large-scale distribution, retail).